pyedifice/pyedifice/README.md

 Edifice uses [PySide6](https://doc.qt.io/qtforpython-6/)
 or [PyQt6](https://www.riverbankcomputing.com/static/Docs/PyQt6/introduction.html)
 as a backend.
-So Edifice is like [React](https://react.dev/), but with
+Edifice is like [React](https://react.dev/), but with
 Python instead of JavaScript, and [Qt Widgets](https://doc.qt.io/qt-6/qtwidgets-index.html) instead of the HTML DOM.